 - CS3D entered into force on 24 July 2024.
-Member States must adopt and publish implementing measures by 26 July 2026, with phased deadlines for compliance starting on 26 July 2027. - CS3D will apply to large EU companies and large non-EU companies active in the EU. - EU Companies are defined as: (i) companies with more than 1000 employees and a net global turnover of more than EUR450 million; or (ii) ultimate parent companies of groups that reach these thresholds; or (iii) companies (or ultimate parent companies of groups) with franchising or licensing agreements in the EU (separate thresholds apply). - non-EU Companies are defined as companies or ultimate parent companies of groups: (i) that have a EUR450 million net turnover generated in the EU, with no requirement to meet an employee threshold; or (ii) with franchising or licensing agreements in the EU (with the same separate thresholds as apply to EU companies). - Regulated financial undertakings (as defined in CS3D) must conduct upstream HREDD but have been exempted from the requirement to conduct due diligence on their downstream value chain.
-However, this may change.
-By 26 July 2026 at the latest, the European Commission is required to submit a report on the necessity and extent of any inclusion of the financial sector within the scope of the CS3D (Recital 98 and Article 36, CS3D). - AIFs and UCITS are exempt from the Directive, but their managers fall within the definition of regulated financial undertakings. - CS3D does not mandate any Level 2 technical standards but the Commission is to adopt delegated acts under Articles 3(2) and 16 and guidelines under Article 19.
-One delegated act (due by 31/03/27) will specify the content of the annual statement on CS3D compliance that in-scope companies must publish on their website.
+The Omnibus I package (see Slide 26) has pushed back the application date for the Directive by one year.
+Member States must now adopt and publish implementing measures by 26 July 2027, with phased deadlines for compliance starting on 26 July 2028. - CS3D will apply to large EU companies and large non-EU companies active in the EU. - EU Companies are defined as: (i) companies with more than 1000 employees and a net global turnover of more than EUR450 million; or (ii) ultimate parent companies of groups that reach these thresholds; or (iii) companies (or ultimate parent companies of groups) with franchising or licensing agreements in the EU (separate thresholds apply). - Non-EU Companies are defined as companies or ultimate parent companies of groups: (i) that have a EUR450 million net turnover generated in the EU, with no requirement to meet an employee threshold; or (ii) with franchising or licensing agreements in the EU (with the same separate thresholds as apply to EU companies). - These thresholds are subject to change on finalisation of the Omnibus I Substantive Directive (see Slide 26). - Regulated financial undertakings (as defined in CS3D) must conduct upstream HREDD but have been exempted from the requirement to conduct due diligence on their downstream value chain.
+AIFs and UCITS are exempt from the Directive, but their managers fall within the definition of regulated financial undertakings. - CS3D Article 36(1) requires the European Commission is required to submit a report by 26 July 2026 on the necessity and extent of any inclusion of the financial sector within the scope of the CS3D.
+However, the Omnibus I Substantive Directive (see slide 26) deletes this requirement. - CS3D requires the Commission to adopt delegated acts under Articles 3(2) and 16 and guidelines under Article 19.
+One delegated act (Article 16(3)) will specify the content of the annual statement on CS3D compliance that in-scope companies must publish on their website.
 This delegated act will be designed to ensure there is no duplication in reporting for companies subject to reporting under Article 4 of SFDR (see Slide 21).